Sultan Nour

 He is the first Arab Muslim local member of the assembly in Japan.

 Personal life

 Sultan Nour was born in Aleppo, Syria.
-He started learning karate at 4 and started to gain interest in Japan.
+He started learning karate at 4 years old and started to gain interest in Japan.
 At 12, he moved to Egypt.
 He graduated from a sports university, and became a national public officer in Egypt.

 In 2001, he moved to Japan and in 2013, he became a Japanese citizen.

 He married a Syrian woman in 2016, then moved to Shōnai, Yamagata.
 He has a son, Yashin (Japanese: 矢進) and a daughter, Sana (Japanese: 彩菜).
 He got elected town council member of Shōnai on 18 July 2021.